x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-s-new-in-exchange-2013-exchange-2013-help.md

 Setup has been completely rewritten so that installing Exchange 2013 and making sure you've got the latest product rollups and security fixes is easier than ever.
 Here are some of the improvements we've made:

   - **Always up-to-date Setup**   When you run the Setup wizard, you'll be given the option to download and use the latest product rollups, security fixes, and language packs.
-This option doesn’t just update the files that'll be used to run Exchange; Setup itself can be updated.
+This option doesn't just update the files that'll be used to run Exchange; Setup itself can be updated.
 This design enables us to continue to improve Setup post-release and include and update readiness checks as requirements are updated or changed.

-    If you’re using unattended Setup mode, we can’t automatically download updates.
+    If you're using unattended Setup mode, we can't automatically download updates.
 However, you can still take advantage of running the latest version of Setup by downloading the latest updates beforehand, and use the `/UpdatesDir: <path>` parameter to allow Setup to update itself before the installation process begins.

   - **Improved readiness checks**   Readiness checks make sure that your computer and your organization are ready for Exchange 2013.
-After you’ve provided the necessary information about your installation to Setup, the readiness checks are run before installation begins.
+After you've provided the necessary information about your installation to Setup, the readiness checks are run before installation begins.
 The new readiness check engine now runs through all checks before reporting back to you on what actions need to be performed before Setup can continue, and it does so faster than ever.
 As with previous versions of Exchange, you can tell Setup to install the Windows features required by Setup so you don't have to install them manually.

   - **Simplified and modern wizard**   We've removed all the steps in the Setup wizard that aren't absolutely required for you to install Exchange.
 What's left is an easy-to-follow wizard that takes you through the installation process one step at a time.